 So go ahead, Join For Free!

+The entire family will find their favorite things and great ways to spend their free time.
 Kids on DIY have access to thousands of how-to videos that teach them how to paint, bake, build, animate, write, and so much more!
 Do you think your child would enjoy learning how to make fluffy slime?
 Or introduce themself in another language?
 Or build a catapult?
 Let us know some of your child’s favorite DIY projects for kids @familyfocusblog and @DIY